It is a document in which you give somebody written authority to take actions or make decisions for you.

 How much does it cost?

 Our prices vary depending on the amount of work involved.
-So the best thing to do is to phone our Private Client Solicitor, Louise Arthur on 01357 520082.
+So the best thing to do is to phone our Private Client Partner, Louise Arthur on 01357 520082.

 Louise will be happy to talk you through what’s involved and give you a quote.